 There are plenty of places to exchange in Copacabana and in La Paz.
 Be sure to check the exchange rate before you cross the border.
 Don’t expect to get the exact rate, but make sure you aren’t getting ripped off either.

 Getting Stamped Out of Peru

-After exchanging money, you’ll head to the left side of the road to the Peruvian migration building.
+After being instructed to exchange money, you’ll head to the left side of the road to the Peruvian migration building.
 Here, you’ll need your passport and the TAM card you filled out and got stamped when you entered the country.
 If you flew into Peru, your TAM card may be online, so don’t worry about having a physical copy.
 Wait in line along the side of the building and they’ll let people in in groups.
 We got to the desks in just a few minutes.
 They collected our TAM card, gave us our exit stamp, and we were on our way.

 Crossing the Bolivian Border

 After your TAM card is filled out, you’ll walk up the hill towards the big arch spanning the road.
 Upon crossing the Bolivian border, walk down the hill a bit to the Bolivian migration building on the left.
 There’s a blue plastic cover over the entrance that’s better at trapping in heat than it is at blocking sun.

 Hop in line and wait for your stamp.
 We only had to wait for around 20 minutes or so.
 When we got up to the desk, we handed over our TAM card and passport.
 Without saying a word, the official stamped our passports and TAM cards and handed them back.
 Quick and easy.
 We received 30 days, which is what most tourists get when they enter the country.
 If you plan on staying for longer than 30 days, you’ll need to extend your visa once in the country.